Techtonica/curriculum/github-code-storage/github-storage.md

 Form small groups and discuss:

-   - What is Git and what is Github?
+   - What is Git and what is GitHub?
    - What is the importance of the README file ?
    - What is a remote origin ?
    - What does a good commit message look like?